 When we retire property, plant and equipment, we charge the original cost plus the cost of retirement, less salvage value, to accumulated depreciation and amortization.
 When we sell entire regulated operating units, or retire or sell certain non-regulated properties, the cost is removed from the property account and the related accumulated depreciation and amortization accounts are reduced.
-Any gain or loss is recorded in earnings, unless otherwise required by the applicable regulatory body.
+Any gain or loss is recorded in earnings, unless otherwise required by FERC.